 There are many age-related changes in the eyelid skin, eyebrow, fat, muscle and bone that cause the appearance of hooded eyelids.
 In some cases, hooded eyelids occur due to a single cause but frequently there are more than one cause for the hooded eyelid.

 Hooded eyelid surgery is primarily functional.
-The cosmetic benefits are secondary.

 Hooded eyelid surgery may be partly covered by Medicare and private health fund if it affects your vision as proven by a visual field test done by an Optometrist, your surgery may be eligible for cover.